 Honey is also just nice for soothing the throat, too.

 So if you want to make your tea a little sweeter, don’t be afraid to add honey!
-Local and organic is always best, but if you’d like a cheaper alternative, this honey on Amazon is reasonably price, raw, unfiltered and very well reviewed.
+Local and organic is always best, but if you’d like a cheaper alternative, this honey on Amazon is reasonably priced, raw, unfiltered and very well reviewed.

 Final Thoughts: How To Use Tea To Manage Asthma

 Drinking a cup of tea isn’t going to cure your asthma.
-Drinking multiple cups of tea every day also isn’t going to cure your asthma.
+Drinking multiple cups of tea every day also isn’t going to cure your asthma either.
 But it’s a healthy step in the right direction, that will also make you feel better and add some relaxing, meditative moments to your day.

 If you’re trying to use your puffer less, then see if you can pause and make a cup of tea the next time you want to take a puff.
 Don’t overdo it – if you need your puffer, take it.
 But wanting to take your puffer is different from needing to take your puffer.
 See if soothing yourself with a cup of tea might do the trick.